Cloud-Foundations/Dominator/cmd/vm-control/README.md

 - **export-virsh-vm**: export VM to a local virsh VM.
 The specified FQDN will be used to specify the new virsh domain name.
 The VM must first be stopped.
 The exported virsh VM is started
+- **get-hypervisors**: get details of healthy Hypervisors in the specified location
 - **get-vm-info**: get and show the information for a VM
 - **get-vm-user-data**: get (copy) the user data for a VM
 - **get-vm-volume**: get (copy) a specified VM volume